Potassium chlorideDiphenhydramine

 How does the drug interact with Potassium Chloride 10ml 10ml:

-Taking Solifenacin and Potassium Chloride 10ml together can increase the risk of stomach ulcers, bleeding, and stomach injury.
+Taking Difenoxin and Potassium Chloride 10ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and other gastrointestinal injury.

 How to manage the interaction: